kennytilton/mxtodomvc/README.md

 # TodoMVC, with Matrix Inside&trade;
 *An introduction by example to Matrix dataflow and mxWeb*

-## tl;dr
 mxWeb&trade; makes web pages easier to build, debug, and revise simply by changing what happens when we read and write properties:
 * when B reads A, A remembers B; and
 * when A changes, A tells B.

-That *almost* tells it all, but let us see concrete examples before digging deeper.
+Next, we make those abstract fundamentals concrete before digging deeper.

 #### B reads A
 What does it mean for B to read A?
 It means B is expressed as an HLL function that reads A.